Compost Manager | North Woods Steward | Bikemore Manager

 - Create an invoice process with Sustainable Skidmore and Dining Services to keep track of the financial transactions with the Dining Hall

-- Attend regular meetings with the Sustainability Fellow and North Woods Stewards
+- Attend regular meetings with the sustainability fellow and North Woods stewards

-Information & Documentation
+Information and Documentation

-- Write blog posts about what is happening with the Garden for Sustainable Skidmore
+- Write blog posts about what is happening with the garden for Sustainable Skidmore

 - Create videos and other educational materials for use in social media to promote the garden